mdurst365/tacos_and_beer/README.md

 This project was created as a homework assignment for the OSU coding bootcamp.
 It requires a responsive interface, the use of at least two server-side APIs, the use of client-side storage and the use of a CSS framework Bulma.

 This is an app for taco and beer lovers, with the click of a button they get the name of a random taco and the name of a random beer as a suggested combo.
-If the user likes the combo then the user can save it to their favorites in local storage.

 # Screencaps of this project on a desktop
 ![Screencap 1](https://raw.githubusercontent.com/mdurst365/tacos_and_beer/main/assets/screencap1.JPG)